|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Aging 2030 framework

-Aging 2030 is using the same framework of major themes for action (PDF) used in the Transform 2010 project.
-The framework also includes strategies within each theme.
+Aging 2030 is using this framework of major themes for action (PDF).
+The framework includes strategies within each theme.

 Summary report of the MN Boomer survey (PDF)